hardbyte/Paillier.jl/README.md

 * Encrypted numbers can be multiplied by a non encrypted scalar.
 * Encrypted numbers can be added together.

+## Warning

+This is rough!
+Don't use for anything serious yet!

 ## Quick Example

 ```julia